tidyomics/tidyomicsWorkshop/README.md

 # Install workshop package

-remotes::install_github("tidy-biology/TidyGenomicsTranscriptomicsWorkshop", build_vignettes = TRUE)
+remotes::install_github("tidybiology/tidyomicsWorkshop", build_vignettes = TRUE)

 # To view vignettes
-library(TidyGenomicsTranscriptomicsWorkshop)
+library(tidyomicsWorkshop)
-browseVignettes("TidyGenomicsTranscriptomicsWorkshop")
+browseVignettes("tidyomicsWorkshop")
 ```

-To run the code, you could then copy and paste the code from the workshop vignette or [R markdown file](https://raw.githubusercontent.com/tidy-biology/TidyGenomicsTranscriptomicsWorkshop/master/vignettes/tidytranscriptomics.Rmd) into a new R Markdown file on your computer.
+To run the code, you could then copy and paste the code from the workshop vignette or [R markdown file](https://raw.githubusercontent.com/tidybiology/tidyomicsWorkshop/master/vignettes/tidytranscriptomics.Rmd) into a new R Markdown file on your computer.

 ## Workshop Description